 Cover Letter Basics

 Many job seekers don’t pay enough attention to their cover letter when they are applying for a job.
 While it’s true that some employers don’t read them, others look at them closely.
-Since you never know what will pique an employer’s interest, it makes sense to use every tool that is available to you.
-A well written cover letter can show the person behind the resume, convey passion for the position or the organization, demonstrate that you’ve done your research, and draw connections between the requirements and responsibilities of the position and the job seeker’s previous experience.
+Since you never know what will interest an employer, it makes sense to use every tool that’s available to you.
+A well-written cover letter can show the person behind the resume, convey passion for the position or the organization, demonstrate that you’ve done your research and draw connections between the requirements and responsibilities of the position and your previous experience.
 Here is a template to help you write a cover letter that will set you apart from your competition:

 Your Address (you can use the same “Header” as you used on your resume)

 City, Province, Postal Code

 Contact's Name (research the company to find a contact name)